 (2) Where there is any dispute as to whether or not full disclosure has been made in terms of subsection (1), either party to the dispute may refer it to a labour officer, and the determination of the labour officer on the dispute shall be final unless the parties agree to refer it to voluntary arbitration.
-[Subsection substituted by section 23 of Act 7 of 2005]

-(3) Any person who fails or refuses to comply with a determination that is binding upon him in terms of subsection (2) shall be guilty of an offence and liable to a fine not exceeding level seven or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment.
+(3) Any person who fails or refuses to comply with a determination that is binding upon him in terms of subsection (2)shall be guilty of an offence and liable to a fine not exceeding level seven or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment.